vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--compression` *auto* | *off* | *gzip*
       Enable/disable compression of the dumped ZFS data streams.
-The default is *auto*, which uses compressed stream, if the dataset has ZFS encryption enabled.
+The default is *auto*, which uses compressed stream, if the dataset has ZFS compression enabled.
 If the compression is not enabled on the dataset, the stream will be compressed using *gzip*. *off* disables compression, but if ZFS compression is enabled, the data is dumped as-is. *gzip* enforces